adityajadhav2004/SHIVA/README.md

 - The assistant uses the Google search engine by default for web searches.
 You can modify the `get_google_search` function to use a different search engine if desired.

+## Update
+- Path needs to be changed to the asset folder in order to access the GUI Interface
+- Change this path to " ASSETS_PATH = OUTPUT_PATH / Path(r"C:\Users\santo\OneDrive\Documents\Python Scripts\build\assets\frame0")" your asset folder path with frame0 folder

 ## Contribution

 Feel free to contribute to this project by opening issues or pull requests.